19hours/sg-statutes/Acts/Property Tax Act.md

 ### Composition of offences

-63\.—(1) The Comptroller may compound any offence under this Act by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $5,000.
+63\.—(1) The Comptroller or the SBNB (as the case may be) may compound any offence under this Act by collecting from a person reasonably suspected of having committed the offence a sum not exceeding $5,000.

-(2) The Comptroller before making any offer of composition under subsection (1) shall take into consideration the nature of the offence and the circumstances under which the offence was committed.
+(2) The Comptroller or the SBNB (as the case may be) before making any offer of composition under subsection (1) shall take into consideration the nature of the offence and the circumstances under which the offence was committed.

 [24/73]